Timvane-coder/Edge/README.md

    await hacxk.reply(text, m);
    ```

+      - `text`: The text message you want to send.
+   - `m`: The message you want to reply to.

 2. **😄 React to Messages**
    ```javascript
    await hacxk.react(emoji, m);
    ```

+     - `emoji`: The emoji reaction.
+   - `m`: The message you want to react to.

 3. **🖼️ Image Messages**
    ```javascript
    await hacxk.Image(imageBuffer, m, caption);
    ```

+      - `imageBuffer`: The image buffer you want to send.
+   - `m`: The message you want to reply to.
+   - `caption`: (Optional) A caption for the image.

 4. **🎵 Audio Messages**
    ```javascript
    await hacxk.Audio(audioBuffer, m);
    ```

+      - `audioBuffer`: The audio buffer you want to send.
+   - `m`: The message you want to reply to.

 ---